MarkMeltzer/discord_mystery_bot/readme.md

 Currently the bot supports setting a party of players and moving these players around voice channels.

 # Requirements
-- python 3.6 or higher
+- python 3.6 or higher (tested working with 3.6.5)
     - Can be downloaded at: https://www.python.org/downloads/
 - discord bot token
     - Can be requested at: https://discord.com/developers/applications